andreslilloortiz/Mimir/README.md

 ### Performance

 The `LLMGraphTransformer` process in `modules/ingestor.py` is computationally expensive.
+It involves two steps: LLM Graph Extraction (Heavy) and Vector Embedding Generation (Light).

   * **CPU Mode**: Processing a large PDF may take significant time.
   * **GPU Mode**: Strongly recommended.
 Ensure you use the `docker-compose.nvidia.yml` override.

+> Note about VRAM Usage: Ensure your GPU has enough memory.
+The system loads the Chat Model (e.g., llama3.2) and the Embedding Model (nomic-embed-text) sequentially.

 ### Visualization